Study Abroad Student Learning Goals

-Priority will be given to proposals that best incorporate the Study Abroad Student Learning Goals into the proposal and that can show how the course will/can attract students who do not typically engage in study abroad.
-Proposals that meet expectations or exceed expectation in helping students gain the following study-abroad student learning goals will be approved to move forward:
+Proposals must incorporate the Study Abroad Student Learning Outcomes into the proposal and syllabus and must show how the course will/can attract students.
+Proposals that meet or exceed expectations in three of the six student learning outcomes below may be recommended to move forward:

 1. Meet Expectations: Demonstrates adequate understanding of the complexity of elements important to members of another culture in relation to its history, values, politics, communication styles, economy, or beliefs and practices